nolliechyTW/WIL/Leetcode/ArrayAndHashing/205. Isomorphic Strings/README.md

     - O() time and O(1) space not including the resulting output array
 3. Are two strings guaranteed to have a same size?
     - Yes
+4. Are the strings s and t composed of ASCII characters only, or do we need to account for Unicode characters as well?
+    - ascci characters only
+5. Should the isomorphism check be case-sensitive?
+    - Yes, upper and lower case characters should be trated as distinct

 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category